Alex-DG/react-three-zappar/README.md

-# React Three with Zappar AR
+# ✨ React ThreeJS with Zappar AR ✨

 ​
 This repository contains an AR example using the Zappar SDK.This specific example uses `react-scripts` to compile and bundle the assets and code, and TypeScript to get full auto-complete and compile-time error checking.